Updated September 2020

 Mortgage Note Buyer vs. Note Broker

-When you sell your mortgage note (also called a real estate note or promissory note) to a direct note buyer, that means the individual that you are working with is the direct purchaser of that note- he or she is the note investor and is responsible for providing the cash for the note sale.
+When you sell your mortgage note (also called a real estate note or promissory note) to a direct nationwide note buyer, that means the individual that you are working with is the direct purchaser of that note- he or she is the note investor and is responsible for providing the cash for the note sale.
 Without the involvement of third parties, there are no broker fees or commissions incurred in the sale of your note, and since you are dealing directly with the mortgage buyer, it can sometimes make for a smoother transaction.
 The discount that is figured into the sale plus the established interest rate on the note will account for how the note buyer makes money.

 The main responsibility of the mortgage note broker, however, is not to use their own cash for notes, but to “list” your mortgage note for sale and find the most suitable investor.
 Mortgage note brokers typically have a competitive network of investors with whom they work closely to find the best match for your note sale.
 Note brokers make their money from commissions paid to them by the investor when the note purchase concludes.

-In some cases, as is the situation with Seascape Capital, the mortgage note buyer may act as either a direct note buyer or a note broker, depending on which is most appropriate for the situation based on the location of the property and the characteristics of the note.
+In some cases, as is the situation with Seascape Capital, the mortgage note buyer may act as either a direct note buyer or as a note broker, depending on which is most appropriate for the situation based on the location of the property and the characteristics of the note.
 As a seller, this gives you the added advantage of making sure your goals for the sale of your note are met.

 Either way, it is especially important to work with a reputable mortgage note buyer and/or broker in whom you have confidence and can trust.
 The bottom line is that you should be able to receive a competitive offer regardless of whether you work with a note buyer or a note broker, as long as you follow the guidelines below.